Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 'three'
 'two'

-I was under the impression that occasionally it may print "one" "two" "three", since the setTimeout function has a 0 second interval, and because wrapping the console.log('two') in the setTimeout is not a time intensive operation, but indeed it seems to consistently console.log in the order above.
+I was under the impression that occasionally it may print "one" "two" "three", since the setTimeout function has a 0 second interval, and because wrapping the console.log('two') in the setTimeout is not a time intensive operation, but after testing indeed it seems to consistently console.log in the order above.

 #### Contributors:

+Aljosha Novakovic @ollynov

 This document started in 2009 as a collaboration of [@paul_irish](https://twitter.com/paul_irish) [@bentruyman](https://twitter.com/bentruyman) [@cowboy](https://twitter.com/cowboy) [@ajpiano](https://twitter.com/ajpiano)  [@SlexAxton](https://twitter.com/slexaxton) [@boazsender](https://twitter.com/boazsender) [@miketaylr](https://twitter.com/miketaylr) [@vladikoff](https://twitter.com/vladikoff) [@gf3](https://twitter.com/gf3) [@jon_neal](https://twitter.com/jon_neal) [@sambreed](https://twitter.com/sambreed) and [@iansym](https://twitter.com/iansym).